Future Tense (Star Trek: Enterprise): Reception

 "Future Tense" was first broadcast February 19, 2003, on UPN.

 It had a Nielsen ratings share of 2.9/4.
 It had a total average audience of 4.62 million viewers.

-In 2019, Higgy Pop noted this episode as one of the time travel stories of the Star Trek franchise.
+Higgy Pop noted this episode as one of the time travel stories of the Star Trek franchise.
 The review also compares the spacecraft they discover to the TARDIS of the Doctor Who television show, noting, "The pod and the Doctor's TARDIS are both bigger on the inside than the outside, and able to travel across time."

-Jammer's Reviews described the episode as "hardly informative or conclusive, but pretty fun."
-It added, "This is a plot that doesn't supply much that's tangible in terms of the temporal cold war storyline.
-It's more a means to an end — the means being the storyline and the end being sci-fi action.
-An ideal situation, of course, would probably have those particular elements of means and end reversed."
+Jammer's Reviews described the episode as "hardly informative or conclusive" but "pretty fun."
+Jamahl Epsicokhan said that the plot didn't "supply much that's tangible" to the temporal cold war story arc.
+He saw it more as "a means to an end — the means being the story-line and the end being sci-fi action" concluding that the "ideal situation" would have the "particular elements of means and end reversed."

-In 2021, The Digital Fix said that "Future Tense" was "one of the highlights of the season" and noted how it connected to the temporal war story arc, begun earlier in the series.
+The Digital Fix said that "Future Tense" was "one of the highlights of the season" and noted how it connected to the temporal war story arc, begun earlier in the series.

 In his 2022 rewatch, Keith DeCandido of Tor.com gave it 3 out of 10.